 Copyright: Utah State University

-Paspalum malacophyllum is native from Mexico to Bolivia and Argentina.
-It was introduced to the southern United States for forage and soil conservation, and is now established in the southeastern United States, growing in disturbed sites at scattered locations.
+Paspalum notatum is native from Mexico through the Caribbean and Central America to Brazil and northern Argentina.
+It was introduced to the United States for forage, turf, and erosion control.
+It is now established, generally being found in disturbed areas and at the edges of forests in the southeastern United States.